2024 Year in Review

 Since the initial announcement, it has been reported, for example here, that‭ the company has hired B. Riley Advisory Services to organize a managed liquidation and auction of its assets with an eye to maintaining functionality.
 This may be more difficult than it sounds.
 Enel X does not embed the Open Charge Point Protocol into its equipment in a way that makes it straightforward to migrate to another company’s platform.
 So, a hoped for short-term bridge solution is probably not in the cards.

-That leads to the second serious issue which is, again according to Consumer Reports, there is a security flaw in the software that can expose a user’s WiFi credentials.
+That leads to the second serious issue which is, again according to Consumer Reports, a security flaw in the software that can expose a user’s WiFi credentials.
 This is from the chip and firmware used in the equipment made by Silicon Labs, and there are no plans to update it.
 From the perspective of the utilities, even if the equipment comes back on line, this security flaw could represent potential exposure.
 If the equipment does come back online, it is not likely to be able to be re-enrolled in managed charging.
 These products have been removed from the qualified products list (QPL) by both Eversource and UI.

 Consumer Reports characterizes the company’s behavior as “egregious,” and notes that these level 2 chargers cost about $600 (residential) to as much as $1600 (commercial).